San Diego Toreros men's soccer

-The San Diego Toreros men's soccer program represents the University of San Diego in all NCAA Division I men's college soccer competitions.
-Founded in 1980, the Toreros compete in the West Coast Conference.
-The Toreros are coached by Brian Quinn.
-USD plays their home matches at Torero Stadium.
+The San Diego Toreros men's soccer team is the men's soccer program that represents the University of San Diego (USD).
+The Toreros compete in NCAA Division I as a member of the West Coast Conference (WCC).
+The team plays its home games at Torero Stadium.

 Team honors

 Conference regular season championships

 USD has won nine WCC regular season championships.